aave/protocol-subgraphs/README.md

 Why does the raw subgraph data not match my account balances on app.aave.com?

 - aToken and debtToken balances are continuously increasing.
 The subgraph provides a snapshot of the balance at the time of indexing (not querying), which means fields affected by interest such as `currentATokenBalance`, `currentVariableDebt`, and `currentStableDebt` will need to be formatted to get the real-time values

 #### Transaction History

 The `pool` parameter is the LendingPoolAddressesProvider (V2) or PoolAddressesProvider (V3) address which you can get from the [deployed contracts](https://docs.aave.com/developers/deployed-contracts/deployed-contracts) page.

 ```
+{
   userTransactions(
-    where: { user: "lowercase_user_address", pool: "lowercase_pool_addresses_provider" }
+    where: { user: "lowercase_user_address" }
     orderBy: timestamp
     orderDirection: desc
   ) {
     id
     timestamp
+    txHash
+    action
     ... on Deposit {
       amount
       reserve {
         symbol
         decimals
       }
+      assetPriceUSD
     }
     ... on RedeemUnderlying {
       amount